genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformation-process-reference.md

 > **Related documentation:** For conceptual background, see [About Single-Cell HDF5 Transformations in ODM](about-sc-hdf5-transformations.md).
 For configuration parameter definitions and default values, see the [Configuration Reference](configuration-reference.md).

 This reference describes the internal processing stages of the single-cell HDF5 transformation pipeline.
 It is intended for users who need to understand what the pipeline does at each stage — for example, to interpret logs, diagnose errors, or reason about the order of operations.
-It is not a guide to running the transformation; see the [How-to Guides](how-to-sc-hdf5-transformations.md) for that purpose.
+It is not a guide to running the transformation; see the [Single-Cell Data in ODM: End-to-End Guide](quickstart-sc.md) and [How-to Guides](how-to-sc-hdf5-transformations.md) for that purpose.

 ---